Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Inner -differentials

-We introduce the \emph{inner $c$-differential} framework, which resolves structural challenges in applying $c$-differential analysis to block ciphers.
+We introduce the \emph{inner $c$-differentials}, which resolves structural challenges in applying $c$-differential analysis to block ciphers.
 Our approach shifts the multiplication by $c$ from cipher outputs to inputs, preserving the algebraic properties necessary for practical cryptanalysis.